-I prefer to use omega-rich salmon in this dish but any other firm white fish or even prawns will work equally well.
-As an alternative, try it with chicken or vegetarian by using butternut, sweet potatoes and cauliflower.
+Here, I like to use omega-rich salmon but any other firm white fish or even prawns will work equally well.
+As an alternative, try it with chicken or make it vegetarian by using butternut, sweet potatoes and cauliflower.
 It’s a versatile curry base that’s adaptable and really simple to tweak.
 Thai curries are traditionally super hot, but I’ve toned it down a notch to make it suitable for children.
-If you can stand the heat, add some chopped red chillies to finish.
+If you after more heat, add some chopped red chillies to finish.

-A scattering of basil to finish adds a fresh and herby contrast to the spicy sauce.
+A scattering of basil to finish adds a fresh herby contrast to the spicy sauce.
 Remember to add it just before serving.
-For Banters, omit the rice and serve with an additional vegetable, such as cauliflower.
-For everyone else, a fluffy bed of steamed jasmine rice will be perfect to soak up the rich coconut sauce.
-A mid-week supper that takes several minutes of prep and 20 minutes to cook is a real win, so give it try tonight.
+For Banters, omit the rice and serve with an additional vegetable, such as cauliflower rice.
+For everyone else, steamed jasmine rice will be perfect to soak up the sauce.
+A mid-week supper that takes several minutes of prep and 20 minutes to cook is a real win.

 1 tablespoon vegetable oil